pcengines/apu2-documentation/docs/apu_flashing_ipxe.md

 > When `Legacy Console Redirection` is turned on displayed characters are doubled.
-It's beacause iPXE is outputting data to the serial console and to the standard output, which is serial console in the case described in this instruction.
+It's beacause iPXE is outputting data to the serial console and to the screen, which is emulated on serial console.

 7. When a prompt similar to the shown below appears:
 ```